 How often should data governance KPIs be reviewed?Data governance KPIs should be reviewed quarterly to stay aligned with organizational goals and regulatory requirements.
 However, the frequency can vary; more dynamic industries may benefit from quarterly reviews, while stable environments might only need biannual assessments.
 It’s also advisable to review KPIs after significant changes, such as the deployment of new AI models or major regulatory shifts.

-How do I show the ROI for data governance to executives?To show ROI, combine tangible benefits like cost savings and revenue growth with intangible benefits like improved decision-making.
+How do I show the ROI for data governance to executives?To demonstrate ROI, combine tangible benefits such as cost savings and revenue growth with intangible benefits, such as improved decision-making.
 Start by establishing a baseline and defining metrics that align with business goals, then track your progress.
 Presenting a mix of quantitative and qualitative data, supported by clear visuals, will provide a comprehensive picture of data governance’s value.

-Can BluEnt help set dashboards for tracking governance KPIs?Yes, BluEnt can help set dashboards for tracking governance KPIs as part of their business intelligence and data visualization services.
+Can BluEnt help set up dashboards to track governance KPIs?Yes, BluEnt can help set up dashboards to track governance KPIs as part of its business intelligence and data visualization services.
 This includes defining KPIs, assessing data readiness, and recommending the right technology stack to build a dashboard that provides a clear, visual overview of governance performance metrics.